Scalingo/documentation/src/_posts/databases/postgresql/2000-01-01-restoring.md

    ```

 {% note %}
-For now, restoring an On-Demand backup is only available from the command line.
+Restoring an On-Demand backup is only available from the command line.
 {% endnote %}